icrc-mdayan/gpt-poc/README.md

 ### API calls
 For calling the model, you can find the corresponding *llm_generate_response* function in the ```conversation_patient_mode.py``` file.
 - The first way is using the Meditron-3 medical model, hosted on lambda-labs by EPFL.
-Disclaimer: Due to recent changes, this model struggles to fit the onversational constraints.
+Disclaimer: Due to recent changes, this model struggles to fit the conversational constraints.
-- The second one requires an API key from **LlamaAPI** and use the Llama-3.1 model, which is not specifically tuned for medical purposes.
+- The second one requires an API key from **LlamaAPI** and uses the Llama-3.1 model, which is not specifically tuned for medical purposes.
 For security reasons, you should create you own user login and your own API key.

 ### Country Cards
 In order to add relevant context, tailored to each patient description, we add additional information based on user inputs :
 - Age of the patient
-- Sex of the patien
+- Sex of the patient
 - Location of the patient)

-This information is based uppon data from the Healthdata website.
+This information is based on data from the Healthdata website.
-To rebuilt and retrieve up to date located in ```scripts/cards```, run the ```scripts/HHME.ipynb``` jupyter notebook.
+To rebuild and retrieve up to date located in ```scripts/cards```, run the ```scripts/HHME.ipynb``` jupyter notebook.

+You need to have an API key at [https://api.healthdata.org/sdg/]([url](https://api.healthdata.org/sdg/)).
+For now, there is a personal one to make it functional, as it's not linked to any billing but you need to change it and put your own in the ```IHME.ipynb``` file.
 When calling the model, it will automatically filter the data and add relevant information based on user entries as additional context.

-Small illustration of how the integration of country cards information for the conversational feature:
+Small illustration of how the integration of country card information for the conversational feature:

+### Additional point

+A second way of conversation architecture was developed but /!\ not fully tested /!\ You can find the work under ```conversation_patient_v2.py```, leveraging another agent summarizing the exchanges between the user and the model to extend the length of the conversation.
+You can find the architecture here:
 ![Alt text](./images/country_cards_architecture.png)

+## General structure information

+- In the ```lib/``` folder you can find a skeleton base used in the multiagent architecture.
+- In the ```scripts/``` folder you find :
+    - ```cards/``` folder that contains data to build the country cards
+    - ```location_name_dict.json/``` file that is a list of countries and their associated id, that contains data for the country cards
+    - scrapers scripts, processing scripts used along the way